david1792x/pan-dulce/markdown/dl_modeling.md

-The next step is to define our deep learning model architecture.
-In this project, we will use a technique called transfer learning to leverage a large model for our classification task.
+The next step is to define our **deep learning** model architecture.
+In this project, we will use a technique called **transfer learning** to leverage a large model for our classification task.

-Transfer learning consists on loading an often large, pretrained deep learning model and re-purpose it for our particular task by adding specific components to it.
-It is a really popular technique to use in computer vision since a lot of these really big models are trained on huge image datasets, and their weights are already optimized for image processing tasks.
-The base model that will be used for our image classification task is ResNet50, developed by Kaiming He, et. al. in 2015.
-It contains 25,557,032 parameters and it is a very popular architecture for transfer learning in computer vision projects.
-We import the model with the default weights and freeze its parameters so that our training loop will not change them at all (this would make computation time extremely high and it is not needed).
+**Transfer learning** consists on loading an often large, **pretrained** deep learning model and **re-purpose** it for our particular task by adding specific components to it.
+It is a really popular technique to use in **computer vision** since a lot of these really big models are trained on **huge image datasets**, and their weights are already **optimized** for image processing tasks.
+The base model that will be used for our image classification task is `ResNet50`, developed by **Kaiming He, et. al.** in **2015**.
+It contains **25,557,032** parameters and it is a very popular architecture for transfer learning in computer vision projects.
+We import the model with the **default weights** and **freeze** its parameters so that our training loop will not change them at all (this would make **computation time** extremely high and it is not needed).

 ```python